Water: Fire considerations

 Water has a high heat of vaporization and is relatively inert, which makes it a good fire extinguishing fluid.
 The evaporation of water carries heat away from the fire.
 It is dangerous to use water on fires involving oils and organic solvents because many organic materials float on water and the water tends to spread the burning liquid.

 Use of water in fire fighting should also take into account the hazards of a steam explosion, which may occur when water is used on very hot fires in confined spaces, and of a hydrogen explosion, when substances which react with water, such as certain metals or hot carbon such as coal, charcoal, or coke graphite, decompose the water, producing water gas.

 The power of such explosions was seen in the Chernobyl disaster, although the water involved in this case did not come from fire-fighting but from the reactor's own water cooling system.
 A steam explosion occurred when the extreme overheating of the core caused water to flash into steam.
 A hydrogen explosion may have occurred as a result of a reaction between steam and hot zirconium.

-Some metallic oxides, most notably those of alkali metals and alkaline earth metals, produce so much heat on reaction with water that a fire hazard can develop.
-The alkaline earth oxide quicklime is a mass-produced substance that is often transported in paper bags.
+Some metallic oxides, most notably those of alkali metals and alkaline earth metals, produce so much heat in reaction with water that a fire hazard can develop.
+The alkaline earth oxide quicklime, also known as calcium oxide, is a mass-produced substance that is often transported in paper bags.
 If these are soaked through, they may ignite as their contents react with water.

 Recreation

 Humans use water for many recreational purposes, as well as for exercising and for sports.
 Some of these include swimming, waterskiing, boating, surfing and diving.
 In addition, some sports, like ice hockey and ice skating, are played on ice.
 Lakesides, beaches and water parks are popular places for people to go to relax and enjoy recreation.
 Many find the sound and appearance of flowing water to be calming, and fountains and other flowing water structures are popular decorations.
 Some keep fish and other flora and fauna inside aquariums or ponds for show, fun, and companionship.
-Humans also use water for snow sports such as skiing, sledding, snowmobiling or snowboarding, which the require the water to be at a low temperature either as ice or crystallized into snow.
+Humans also use water for snow sports, such as skiing, sledding, snowmobiling or snowboarding, which require the water to be at a low temperature either as ice or crystallized into snow.